Raid: Shadow Legends

-Raid: Shadow Legends is a freemium mobile role-playing game developed and published by Israeli game developer Plarium Games, a subsidiary of the gambling company Aristocrat Leisure.
+Raid: Shadow Legends is a mobile role-playing video game developed and published by the Israeli game developer Plarium Games.
 A port to PC was released on January 21, 2020.

 Gameplay

 Raid: Shadow Legends is a fantasy-themed, turn-based role-playing gacha game.
 The game's story takes place in the fictional realm of Teleria, which has been subjugated by the Dark Lord Siroth.
-Players take the role of an ancient Telerian warrior resurrected to defeat the Dark Lord and restore peace and harmony to the territory.
-Players must assemble an army for battles in settings such as castles, dungeons, deserts and temples defended by enemies and possible allies.
-Throughout the game, players accumulate Shards, vessels containing the souls of past warriors.
-Shards come in four types with different properties.
+Players take the role of an ancient Telerian warrior resurrected by the Arbiter to defeat the Dark Lord Siroth and restore peace and harmony to Teleria.
+Players must assemble an army for battles in settings such as castles, dungeons, deserts, and temples defended by enemies and possible allies.
+Throughout the game, players accumulate Shards, vessels containing the souls of past warriors called Champions.
+Shards come in five types with different properties.
+These are Mystery Shards, Ancient Shards, Void Shards, Primal Shards and Sacred Shards.
+Raid has 6 types of rarities of champions.
+These are Common, Uncommon, Rare, Epic, Legendary and Mythical with the former being weaker and the latter much stronger.
 The game has two forms of currency: Silver, which is relatively easy to come by, and Gems, which are a lot more difficult to acquire.
 There is also a cost in Energy for running any of the campaign and dungeon stages.
-Without Energy you can't progress in the campaign.
+Without Energy, progress in the campaign is slow.
 It runs out quickly, and after the first day players will have to be very careful not to waste it.

 The game consists primarily of story-driven single-player campaign with twelve levels, each level made up of seven stages with four levels of difficulty.
 The single-player campaign is interconnected with a multiplayer component, the Arena, to decide player rankings.
 Players can also join Clans, through which members fight a Clan Boss together, which brings advanced rewards.
-The games slogan is "Let's Play Together."
+They can also take part in a Siege Mode which is a clan vs clan mode.

-The game's narrative was written by Paul C. R. Monk, and the game adopts a Western art style, and settings inspired by dark fantasy.
+The game's narrative was written by Paul C. R. Monk.
+The game adopts a Western art style, and the settings inspired by dark fantasy.